t-kupp/chas-pizzabot/README.md

 1. `totalCost()` which takes `orderQuantity` as an argument and returns the total cost for the order.
 1. `cookingTime()` which takes `orderQuantity` and returns the number of minutes it will take to finish the order.

-### 5. HTML user interface
+### 5. :runner: Stretch Goals - HTML user interface

-2. Instead of having your pizzabot live in the console make a form in HTML for the input from the user with: pizza type and number of pizzas.
+1. Instead of having your pizzabot live in the console make a form in HTML for the input from the user with: pizza type and number of pizzas.
 Then make your program print it's response in HTML instead.

 A combination of these two examples will help you on the way: [Forms submissions with JavaScript](https://www.w3schools.com/js/tryit.asp?filename=tryjs_form_submit) and [Get Element by ID](https://www.w3schools.com/js/exercise.asp?filename=exercise_arrays4).